dthree/wat/readme.md

 #### Wat is nearing its launch, and you can help

-##### Feel free to install and try Wat out, as long as you are running io.js.
+##### Feel free to install and try Wat out.
 Wanted are suggestions on how to make Wat even more ridiculously easy to use and insanely helpful.
 All document contributions are welcome as well!

 #### 1.0 targets: